|130th MAINE LEGISLATURE|

 |Correctional and Judicial Impact Statements|

-workload associated with the minimal number of new cases filed in the court
+increase the number of civil suits filed in the court system.

-The collection of additional fine and/or fee revenue will increase General Fund and dedicated revenue by minor amounts.
+The collection of additional filing fees may increase General Fund and other dedicated revenue by minor amounts.

 |Fiscal Detail and Notes|